twilio/twilio-php/README.md

 ## Installing

+Download the [source](https://github.com/twilio/twilio-php/zipball/master) which includes all dependencies.

-Once you download the library, stick the folder in your project directory, include the library file:
+Once you download the library, stick the folder in your project directory and then include the library file:

-require Services/Twilio.php
+    require 'Services/Twilio.php';

 and you're good to go!

 ### Via PEAR (>= 1.9.3):

+Or use these PEAR commands to download the helper library:

     pear channel-discover twilio.github.com/pear
     pear install twilio/Services_Twilio

-### From Source

-Not using PEAR?
-Not a problem.
-Download the [source](https://github.com/twilio/twilio-php/zipball/master) which includes all dependencies.

 ## Quickstart